Guide

 Running a session

 What to expect, in the order it happens.
-Team AI Conversation works two ways: as pre-work people fill in before a live discussion, or live with everyone in the room together.
-The steps are the same; only the timing changes.
+You do not need to be a consultant to run this.
+The seven steps below are the same seven you see along the top of your session, so you can follow either.
+It works two ways: as pre-work people fill in before a live discussion, or live with everyone in the room together.
+The steps are the same and only the timing changes.

 At a glance